-Local governments in B.C. are required to complete housing needs reports by April 2022 and every five years thereafter.
-These reports will help local governments and the Province better understand and respond to housing needs in communities throughout British Columbia.
+Municipalities and regional districts in B.C. are required to complete housing needs reports by April 2022 and every five years thereafter.
+These reports will help local governments and the B.C. government better understand and respond to housing needs in communities throughout B.C.

-Provincial requirements took effect April 16, 2019 and require local governments to collect data, analyze trends and present reports that describe current and anticipated housing needs in B.C. communities.
+Legislative requirements took effect April 16, 2019 and require local governments to collect data, analyze trends and present reports that describe current and anticipated housing needs in B.C. communities.
 A three-year funding program, administered by the Union of B.C.
-Municipalities, along with data and guidance provided by the Province, will support communities to meet the new requirements.
+Municipalities (UBCM), along with data and guidance provided by the B.C. government, will support communities to meet the new requirements.

 Together, legislation and regulations specify requirements for local government related to housing needs reports.
 These requirements include: